wagtail/wagtail-vector-index/docs/quick-start.md

 ### Known issues

-Asynchronous support in Django is fairly new, as a result of this WagtailVectorIndexSSEConsumer can't tell when a client disconnects from an event-stream, This may result in queries being processed by the server as zombie threads.
+Asynchronous support in Django is fairly new and `WagtailVectorIndexSSEConsumer` can't tell when a client disconnects from an event-stream.
+This may result in queries being processed by the server as zombie threads.